viglianesed/dns-blocklists/README.md

 This is a collection of DNS blocklist that I personally use on Pi-hole.

 - no_use.txt - *List of services that I no longer use*
+- google.txt - *List of possible addresses for Google search engine*